-Government Support (Updated May 15, 2020)
+Government Support (Updated December 15, 2020)

 CRIC has highlighted the current programs offered by the Government of Canada that we believe will offer the most benefit to businesses in our industry.
 CRIC is also advocating for additional support for our industry bearing in mind those primarily involved in face-to-face research will be especially impacted by COVID-19.
 Read the letter CRIC sent to Canada’s Prime Minister on April 10, 2020 requesting support for our industry.

 We will add additional programs to this page as they are made available.
 We also encourage members to review additional stimulus programs offered by provincial governments.